sarahciston/shequalifies/posts/field2-dataIds.md

 her claim is speculative, hopeful
 >“this claim is rather utopian; the effects of these works will of course depend on how they are contextualized and who experiences and engages with them” (Jones 1998, 203).

+"once you label something, you limit what it can become.
+Predictive analysis limits our human potential for growth." ([Ross](https://www.bitchmedia.org/article/digital-doulas-fixing-data-trauma){:target="_blank"})

+my works -- the gif essay and the creative/critical/code writing (CONCLUSION?), embodied data & endataed body / wearable self, put on, take off
+_Francesca Woodman blending into the wallpaper, performing as the asmr comfort body database_